joshuacox/reactiondev/README.md

 Note: to reset the answers to those questions just edit them or `rm REACTION_ROOT` or `rm PORT` and you will be prompted again, these files are ignored by git

+`make test` will run the container with `reaction test` as the initial command upon startup

 `make logs` and follow the logs, ctrl-C to stop watching the logs